 As the author of this report, I am a third generation settler on this land.
 My maternal grandparents immigrated here from southern Italy and my paternal grandparents immigrated from the Azores, a set of islands in the Atlantic ocean which is an autonomous region of Portugal.

 I am writing this report as a survivor of technology-facilitated sexual violence.
 It is through this lens and with this experience that I will continue to advocate for gender equity and the end of gender-based violence.
-Every single assault is life altering.
-Amethyst Program Coordinator

 INTRODUCTION